sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [EmailDrop](https://www.emaildrop.io/): Emaildrop is a free disposable email provider.
 - [Replit.com](https://replit.com): Free, collaborative, in-browser IDE to code in 50+ languages.
 - [Svgator](https://www.svgator.com/): Animate svg graphically.
 Its like a video editor but for svg.
+- [WAVE Browser Extensions to check acessibility](https://wave.webaim.org/extension/): Helping tool to find some accessibility issues on a website or web app.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>